 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Gallatin has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Gallatin has few renters and college students.
 But the biggest reason it is quieter in Gallatin than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Gallatin may be for you.

-Gallatin is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Gallatin doesn't have a public transportation system that people use for their commute.

-The per capita income in Gallatin in 2022 was $34,643, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $138,572 for a family of four.
+The per capita income in Gallatin in 2022 was $34,399, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $137,596 for a family of four.
+However, Gallatin contains both very wealthy and poor people as well.

 Gallatin is an extremely ethnically-diverse city.
 The people who call Gallatin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gallatin residents report their race to be White, followed by Black or African-American.
 Gallatin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.49% of the city’s residents.
-Important ancestries of people in Gallatin include French, Irish, German, English, and Other Arab.
+People of Hispanic or Latino origin account for 28.65% of the city’s residents.
+Important ancestries of people in Gallatin include English, Irish, French, German, and Scots-Irish.

 The most common language spoken in Gallatin is English.
 Other important languages spoken here include Spanish and Italian.